 It is a perfect example of how language, and the rule of law itself, can be manipulated to benefit those in charge.
 The idea of differing degrees of equality is an interesting one and something that everyone should be able to spot in their own lives and the lives of those around them.
 Old Major’s proclamation shows how far the farm animals came from their desire to be free.

-Violence, Politics and Education
+Violence, Politics, and Education

 If you hate violence and don’t believe in politics, the only major remedy remaining is education.

 This quote is one of many impactful statements taken from Orwell’s essays.
 It is multifaceted and suggests several different ideas at once.
 The lines separate out the possibility that education has anything to do with politics and violence.
 It also provides the reader with an answer.
-It is to learning that one needs to run if they want to change anything about their world.
+It is to learn that one needs to run if they want to change anything about their world.

 Truth from your Enemy